-Present day Derbent is an outstanding monument of defense architecture.
-Even after 1,500 years Derbent defense complex impresses by its grandeur, mightiness and power.
+Today, Derbent is an outstanding monument of defense architecture.
+Its defense complex impresses us with its grandeur, mightiness and power.

-Derbent is the oldest cultural center of Dagestan, birthplace of its spiritual and material culture, it is where art, art crafts, written language, values of Islam and other world religions spread from.
+Derbent is the oldest cultural center of Dagestan Republic, the birthplace of its spiritual and material culture, it is where art, art crafts, written language, values of Islam and other world religions spread from.

 In 2003, UNESCO included the old part of Derbent with traditional buildings in the World Heritage List, highlighting the following sites: